godot-escoria/escoria-docs/advanced/load_save.rst

 menus.

-Settings files are stored in a :doc:`ESCSaveSettings</api/ESCSaveSettings>` resource. resource file.
+Settings files are stored in a :doc:`ESCSaveSettings</api/ESCSaveSettings>` resource file.

-The default data included in the settings file are:
+The following settings are stored in the settings file:

 - ``text_lang``: the language of the text displayed in the game.